 Business lines and support functions along with subsidiaries are required to attend to compliance by operationalising the policy for compliance and identified compliance risks adopted by the board of directors.

 The board of directors of SpareBank 1 SMN has issued guidelines for the group’s financial reporting.
-They conform to the current requirements imposed by the authorities and are designed to ensure relevant, reliable, timely and simultaneous information to the bank’s EC holders and the securities market in general.
-Group Finance is headed by the finance director and is organised independently of the business lines.
+They conform to the current requirements imposed by the authorities and are designed to ensure relevant, reliable, timely and identical information to the bank’s EC holders and the securities market in general.
+Group Finance is headed by the CFO and is organised independently of the business lines.
 The unit attends to financial reporting at both parent-bank and group level, and establishes guidelines for monthly, quarterly and annual reporting from the various business lines and subsidiaries.
-The finance director assesses the business lines’ financial results and goal achievement on a continuous basis, and sees to it that all entities perform in keeping with the group’s overall financial objectives.
-The finance director reports directly to the group CEO.
+The CFO assesses the business lines’ financial results and goal achievement on a continuous basis and sees to it that all entities perform in keeping with the group’s overall financial objectives.
+The CFO reports directly to the group CEO.

 The bank’s Accounts Department and Finance Department are organised under Group Finance and prepare financial reports for the group.
 The departments see to it that reporting takes place in conformity with applicable legislation, accounting standards, the group’s accounting policies and the board of directors’ guidelines.